RoshaunT/spaceman/readme.md

 4) Upon loading the app should:
   4.1) Initialize the state variables
   4.2) Render those values to the page
-  4.3) Wait for the user to select a category

 5) Handle a player clicking a square